2330 F.M. 1488 Suite 100, The Woodlands, TX 77384

 • Limping/lameness, especially after exercise

-At Forest Crossing Animal Hospital, we can identify developing hip dysplasia and ensure your dog gets proper exercise as he or she ages.
+At Forest Crossing Animal Hospital, we can identify developing hip dysplasia and ensure your dog gets proper exercise as they age.
 The earlier we diagnose the problem, the better it is for your dog’s future mobility and quality of life.

 PennHIP Method